 The New year in Tuscany starts always with a big fashion event in Florence.
 Founded in 1954, Pitti Immagine has become the world’s most important platform for fabrics, clothing and accessory collections.
 It consists in 4 thematic fashion events: Pitti Uomo: the key international trade event showcasing men’s fashions and contemporary lifestyle trends; Pitti Donna: the project dedicated to women’s fashion collections; Pitti Bimbo: a complete overview of the universe of children’s fashion and new lifestyle trends and Pitti Filati: the key international event featuring yarns for the knitting industry.
 Pitti Immagine is held twice: in January and then in June at Fortezza da Basso.

 Of course there is much more.
-On Toscana Events you will find all the main festivals, fairs and exhibitions taking place in Tuscany month after month.
+On Visit Tuscany events you will find all the main festivals, fairs and exhibitions taking place in Tuscany month after month.